 It began to snow and rain, and we headed to Skaftafell National Park and took a walk for around 2 KM to a glacier while it snowed.
 After lunch at truckstop, we headed back towards Vik.
 It was raining in Vik so we took a quick look at the black sand beach and the Rrenisdranger “Troll Rocks” and then onto the lovely Volcano Hotel where we were staying for the night.

-We were having dinner in the hotel dining room and had finished eating before dessert when another guest ran in at 8:30 told us that the Northern Lights were visible in the sky.
+While having dinner in the hotel dining room and had finished eating before dessert when another guest ran in at 8:30 told us that the Northern Lights were visible in the sky.
 We stood outside and watched the natural light show.

 In the morning we did a wonderful two-hour glacier walk on Myrdalsjokull with Tomas from Arcanum.
 Continuing West, we stopped at the impressive Skogarfoss waterfall, climbed up the steep metal stairs to the top and then walked along the muddy path which produced additional views of beautiful waterfalls, communing with sheep and vistas.

-This was our departure day so we headed directly to the obligatory Blue Lagoon for a couple of hours and then lunch in their dining room.
+This was our departure day.
+So we headed directly to the obligatory Blue Lagoon for a couple of hours.
+And then, lunch in their dining room.

-From there it was to the airport and an end to a too short Icelandic holiday.
+From there it was to the airport and an end to a too-short Icelandic holiday.